Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-* The _authenticationState (VisitorIDAuthenticationState)_ value indicates the authentication state for the user and contains one of the following `VisitorID.AuthenticationState` values:
+* The _authenticationState (ACPMobileVisitorAuthenticationState)_ value indicates the authentication state for the user and contains one of the [`ACPMobileVisitorAuthenticationState`](identity-api-reference#ios-acpmobilevisitorauthenticationstate) values.
-  * `ACPMobileVisitorAuthenticationStateAuthenticated`
-  * `ACPMobileVisitorAuthenticationStateLoggedOut`
-  * `ACPMobileVisitorAuthenticationStateUnknown`

 **Examples**